nasywa-ibtisamah/Sentiment-Analysis-Model-Comparison-Detecting-Negative-Reviews-with-NLP-and-Multiple-Metrics/README.md

 Hello there :wave:
 I hope this project finds you well!

-In this project, I will train different models with varying hyperparameters to predict the number of taxi orders for the next hour.
-I will perform data resampling on an hourly basis.

-**Objective**

-Find out the best model with RMSE value under 48.

-**Used Model**
-1. Linear Regression Model
-2. Decision Tree Regressor Model
-3. Random Forest Regressor Model

-# Steps

-1. Data Overview
-2. Data preprocessing
-3. Model Training and Evaluation
-4. Testing the Model on Test Set

-## 1. Data Overview

-# Project Description

-Hello there :wave:
-I hope this project finds you well!

 I will train multiple models that can classify both positive and negative reviews and automatically detect negative reviews.
 Additionally, I will use accuracy score, F1 score, and AUC ROC as evaluation metrics for the models.
 In the process, I will perform natural language processing using several libraries to compare the evaluation results of the models.